Links

 By clicking on the title of each proposal we can see more detailed information about it.

 Next to each proposal, we see the "Select" button.
-The selected proposals will stop collecting support and will be displayed in the "Selected proposals" menu of the "Proposals" section that users see.
-It is the way to mark that a proposal has received sufficient support or has been selected for some other reason.
+Selected proposals will stop collecting support and will be displayed in the "Selected proposals" menu of the "Proposals" section that users see.
+It is the way to mark that a proposal has received sufficient support or has been selected for another reason.

 By clicking on "Create a new milestone", the following information can be added: status (to categorize the proposals, for example: "studying the proposal, contracting, building the proposal, finished"; possible statuses can be defined in the link below), milestone description, milestone post date, images and documents to display in the milestone.
-The date and status or a description are the only required fields.
+The date, status and a description are the only required fields.

 Administration >Proposal progress panel.

-When creating a proposal, the author can access a progress panel that allows them to follow how it evolves, as well as have resources and recommendations to make their proposal successful.
-This menu has a first section "Resources and actions" to define the resources and recommendations, and a second section "Requested resources" where notifications will appear when a user requests a resource.
+When creating a proposal, the author can access a progress panel that allows them to follow how it evolves, as well as to collect and make available resources and recommendations needed to make their proposal successful.
+The first section of the panel is called "Resources and actions" which lists all the available resources and recommendations.
+The second section is called "Requested resources" which is where notifications will appear when a user requests a resource.

 - Resources and actions.

-The actions are recommendations that we will propose to the user so that his proposal is successful.
-Examples of these recommendations can be "Choose a suitable and eye-catching image for the proposal", "Explain the proposal in person to friends and family", "Prepare a social media outreach campaign", etc.
+The actions are recommendations that are proposed to the user in order to make his/her proposal successful.
+Examples of these recommendations are: "Choose a suitable and eye-catching image for the proposal", "Explain the proposal in person to friends and family", "Prepare a social media outreach campaign", etc.

-The resources are elements that are offered to users: by default elements of the platform itself (the possibility of carrying out surveys on the proposal, and an email and poster model with a certain design to make your proposal visible), but it can also consist of Issues that are provided by the administration of the platform (for example, recording a short video about the proposal, announcing the proposal on social networks, etc.).
+The resources are additional elements that are offered to users that can help the proposal be succesful.
+Some of these are default elements of the platform itself, like the possibility of carrying out surveys on the proposal or an email and poster format with a certain design to make your proposal visible), Some other resources may be provided by the administration of the platform (for example, resources for recording a short video about the proposal or announcing the proposal on social networks, etc.).

-Both can be configured to be offered only when the proposal reaches a certain number of supports.
-In this way, they can be offered in a staggered manner to a different number of users if the resource cannot be generalized to all.
+Both categories of resources can be configured to be offered only when the proposal reaches a certain number of supports.
+In this way, offering the resources can be customized to apply to a different number of users.

-Other factors can also be taken into account when activating them, such as whether the proposal is already published or is still in draft mode; or that it has been published for a minimum of days.
+Other requirements can also be taken configured when activating the resources, such as whether the proposal is already published or still in draft mode, or that it has been published for a minimum number of days.

 If we click on the "Create resource or action" button, it will show us a form where we can define the recommended resource or action.